fairdataihub/codefair-app/README.md

 ### Installing

 1. Install codefair-app on the GitHub organizations or repositories of your choice
-2. After installation code as usual
+2. Code and develop your software as usual
 3. Follow codefair-app's instructions when it opens an issue or submit a pull request

 ### Permissions Required